Separation of heaven and earth: Ancient Near East

-An Egyptian source refers to "when the sky was separated from the earth" (Pyramid Text 1208c).
-Other texts in Egyptian cosmology speak of how the sky god Shu lifts the sky goddess Nut from the god of the earth, Keb, thus separating the two asunder.
-In the Coffin Texts:For I [Shu] am weary at the Uplifting of Shu / Since I lifted my daughter Nut atop me / That I might give her to my father Atum in his utmost extent / I have put Geb under my feet.

-Chinese cosmology
+Arabian Peninsula

+In the Quran, the canonical scripture of Islam that comes from the Arabian Peninsula, the separation myth is mentioned as a belief that is held in common between itself and in its existing religious environment.
+Recently found pre-Islamic inscriptions suggest this belief was inherited from older Arabian religions that are more closely related to ancient Near Eastern creation myths.
+The Quran says:(21:30) Do those who disbelieve not see that the heavens and the earth were (once) a solid mass [ratq], and We split the two of them apart [fa-fataqnā-humā], and We made every living thing from water?In the Quran, ratq (translated as "solid mass") is a hapax legomenon, a word that only appears one time in the text.
+In subsequent Arabic dictionaries, it means something that is patched up or sewn together, meaning that heaven and earth were once connected to one another.
+The separation is described using the verb fataqa, meaning "splitting, cleaving, unstitching, unsewing".

+China

 In Chinese mythology and in Taoism, heaven and earth are separated.
 In earlier sources, this is a process that happens spontaneously.
-Later sources, after a primordial being named Pangu had been transformed into a great deity and the creator of heaven and earth, relate the separation of the two to Pangu.
+Later sources, after a primordial being named Pangu (P'an Ku) had been transformed into a great deity and the creator of heaven and earth, relate the separation of the two to Pangu.
 In earlier sources, Pangu is originally inside of heaven and earth.
 The three of them grow over the course of 18,000 years, eventually separating.
 In the Wuyan Linianji, the growth and separation of heaven and earth occurs naturally, and only later does Pangu begin to grow.
 In later texts, once Pangu had become transformed into the creator of heaven and earth, the growing body of Pangu is the cause of the separation of heaven and earth.
 Other late sources have heaven and earth being created out of distinct parts of the corpse of Pangu.

+One instance of the Pangu myth involving the separation myth is the Record of Cycles in Threes and Fives (3rd century AD):Heaven and Earth were once inextricably commingled like a chicken's egg, within which was engendered Pan-ku.
+After 18,000 years, this mass split apart, what was bright and light forming Heaven, and what was dark and heavy forming Earth.The Pangu tale is not the only Chinese tradition with the separation myth.
+It also occurs in a few texts predating the common era, one being the Classic of History.